Titanium: Consumer and architectural

 Titanium metal is used in automotive applications, particularly in automobile and motorcycle racing where low weight and high strength and rigidity are critical.
 The metal is generally too expensive for the general consumer market, though some late model Corvettes have been manufactured with titanium exhausts.

-Titanium is used in many sporting goods: tennis rackets, golf clubs, lacrosse stick shafts; cricket, hockey, lacrosse, and football helmet grills, and bicycle frames and components.
-Although not a mainstream material for bicycle production, titanium bikes have been used by racing teams and adventure cyclists.
-Titanium is used in spectable frames, as it is durable and protect the lenses, though it may be less flexible than alternatives.
+Titanium is used in many sporting goods: tennis rackets, golf clubs, lacrosse stick shafts; cricket, hockey, lacrosse, and football helmet grills, and some bicycle frames and components.
+Titanium is used in spectacle frames, as it is durable and protect the lenses, though it may be less flexible than alternatives.
 Its biocompatibility is a potential benefit over other glasses frame materials.
 Titanium is a common material for backpacking cookware and eating utensils.
 Titanium horseshoes are preferred to steel by farriers because they are lighter and more durable.
 Some upmarket lightweight and corrosion-resistant tools, such as shovels, knife handles and flashlights, are made of titanium or titanium alloys.